 Through a variety of treatment techniques, our specialised physiotherapists aim to:

 - Increase muscle strength through strengthening, balance and mobilisation exercises

 - Improve balance and mobility through assessment of different splints/AFO 's (ankle foot orthoses)

 - Increase functional activity of the affected leg and foot through home exercise programmes

 Orthotics may be a good option depending on the type of drop foot that a person has.
 It is particularly useful for people with a peripheral nerve problem where electrical stimulation does not work.
 Different types and styles of orthotics are available and an assessment with an orthotist will identify what type of orthotic will best meet the needs of a particular person.

-FES (Functional Electrical Stimulation) works well with people who have central nervous system problems such as with MS, Spinal Cord injury, Stroke and other brain injuries.
+Functional Electrical Stimulation (FES) works well with people who have central nervous system problems such as with MS, Spinal Cord injury, Stroke and other brain injuries.
 Different devices are available which have their particular pros and cons.
 Assessment with a specialised FES therapist will enable the right device to be matched to the particular needs of each individual.
-Assessments and trials of a variety of Functional Flectrical Stimulation (FES) and advice on various orthotics
+Assessments and trials of a variety of FES and advice on various orthotics